Harlock123/FormGen_Bootstrap/README.md

     - RADIO
     - DROPDOWN
     - CHECKBOX
+    - RECXOFY    Added 8-2019 to allow for additions of new grids of records One or Many with built in management of adding new records to the grids, and editing of existing records in the grid as well as removal existing records.
+The shape of the records being dealt with also being defined in the RECXOFY element itself.
     - INFOTEXT   This will be a NON Input Simple Label that can also contain Bullet lists of submitems using **elcontent** Array for the list items.
 The **ellabel** item will carry the main message and each elcontent item will be in the bullet list
     - HEADER     This will be a non Input simple item that will be placed on its own row in the form the **ellabel** paremeter will be used for the label
     - FOOTER     This will be a non Input simple item that will be placed on its own row in the form the **ellabel** paremeter will be used for the label

 - **ellabel** is the string label to be applied to the element being placed on the page

 - **elcontent**  is an array of strings that get turned into a list of appropriate sub elements for things that have subelements.
 IE RadioButtons, DropDowns, and CheckBoxes.
+In the case of RECXOFY elements this array consists of the Labels to be applied to each of the sub-elements in the GRID of things managed by the RECXOFY element.

 - **elrequired** is a boolean used to trigger the required or not check for form validation methods.
 It will be displayed in a standard required field kind of way as shown in the example below. ![ScreenShot](ScreenShots/SS8.png)